 It's normal to feel fear, shock, and anxiety during or after a traumatic experience, especially one that occurred without warning.
-Traumatic experiences activate the body's natural stress response, priming us to fight or flee in the face of danger.
+Traumatic experiences tend to activate the body's natural stress response, priming us to fight or flee in the face of danger.
 The brains of some people, however, interpret stress in a way that causes them to freeze and dissociate from the present moment.
-This is the brain's way of protecting itself from harm in the face of unmanageable fear and anxiety.
+This can be a way the brain defends itself from harm in the face of unmanageable fear and anxiety.

-While a diagnosis from a professional is always required, consulting a PTSD symptoms checklist can help you determine if you should seek a consultation.
+While a diagnosis from a professional is required, consulting a PTSD symptoms checklist may help you determine if you should seek a consultation.
 PTSD symptoms can significantly impact your ability to live a normal life and can develop into a chronic condition over time if left unchecked.

-To be diagnosed with PTSD, there is a list of criteria that needs to be met.
-While PTSD can manifest differently between individuals, there are guidelines that outline the condition.
-These are found in the current edition of the DSM.
+To be diagnosed with PTSD, there is a list of criteria that need to be met.
+While PTSD can manifest differently between individuals, the guidelines in the DSM-5 outline the common symptoms of the condition.

 The symptoms must cause significant interference in the person's ability to function in one or more areas.
-This may include your work, relationships, and other areas.
+This may include work, school, relationships, and other areas of life.
 In addition, other primary causes, such as mood disorders or substance abuse, must be ruled out.

 PTSD symptoms fall under four separate categories.
 The patient should have at least one symptom from each category to qualify for diagnosis.
 Depending on the individual and the severity of their condition, each cluster of symptoms may range from mild to severe.
 These can fluctuate over time, becoming more apparent and then receding only to return again later.
 Some individuals, particularly those with a strong social support system and no history of depression or anxiety, may recover spontaneously from PTSD within a few months to a year.

 For many others, however, PTSD symptoms can become chronic.
-Unfortunately, these people may avoid seeking treatment because of difficulty they experience when confronting their uncomfortable emotions and feelings.
-However, this only leads to the condition becoming more deeply rooted.
+These individuals may avoid seeking treatment because of difficulty they experience when confronting their uncomfortable emotions and feelings.
+However, this can lead the condition to become more deeply rooted.

-The four separate categories outlined in the DSM-5 for PTSD are:
+The four separate categories outlined in the DSM-5 for PTSD are as follows:

-After the traumatic event, intrusive symptoms related to the trauma may begin to arise.
+After a traumatic event, intrusive symptoms related to the trauma may begin to arise.
 In turn, the brain may begin to dissociate in an attempt to cope.
-Dissociation can be set off temporarily by specific, identifiable triggers, or may be ongoing and chronic.
+Dissociation may be set off temporarily by specific, identifiable triggers, or it may be ongoing and chronic.
 Depending on the severity of these symptoms, you may feel as though you're reliving the trauma.
-These symptoms may cause extreme emotional distress or, conversely, you may feel numb and detached, like you're watching your life through a movie screen.
+These symptoms may cause emotional distress, or, conversely, you may feel numb and detached.

 Symptoms may include:

-Changes to the brain that occur due to trauma can increase vigilance and cause it to misinterpret situations as unsafe.
-Your brain is constantly scanning for signs of danger and can overreact to benign triggers that it interprets as threatening.
+Changes to the brain that occur due to trauma can increase vigilance and cause the brain to misinterpret situations as unsafe.
+The brain is constantly scanning for signs of danger and can overreact to benign triggers that it interprets as threatening.
 This can lead to a constant state of anxiety in which the body's fight-or-flight response is frequently misfiring.

 Symptoms may include:

-Many people with PTSD refuse to speak about the traumatic event or its ongoing effect on their mental health.
-You may avoid places that trigger emotions or memories related to the trauma.
+Some people with PTSD refuse to speak about the traumatic event or its ongoing effect on their mental health.
+You may avoid places or people that trigger emotions or memories related to the trauma.
 This may be an actual location where the trauma took place, people who were present at the time, or more extensive triggers.
 For example, you may avoid driving or riding in a car after a car accident.
-However, this avoidance only creates a stronger association between the brain's fear center and the triggers.
+However, this avoidance may create a stronger association between the brain's fear center and the triggers.